esrlabs/northstar/README.md

 ## Creating Northstar Packages

 In order to use an application in a northstar container, it needs to be packaged in a northstar package (NPK).
-The `sextant` tool can be used to create and package npk files
+The `sextant` tool can be used to create and package npk files.
+Install `sextant` with `cargo install --path tools/sextant`.

 ```shell
 Northstar CLI